 Are you a chicken wing lover??
 If so, you definitely need an Instant Pot so you can create some juicy, tender chicken wings, smothered in a tangy bbq sauce.
 Talk about finger lickin’ chicken!

-Honey BBQ Chicken Wings – Tender, Juicy and Instant Pot Easy!
+Instant Pot Honey BBQ Chicken Wings – Tender, Juicy and Fast!

 Please Note: We do use referral links for products and services that Chef Alli loves and recommends.

 I never order wings when we go out for dinner at a restaurant or sports bar – wings are just too dang messy.
 But we sure cook the heck out of them at home, that’s for sure.
 At home, you can eat all you want, use tons of napkins, get sauce all over your face and fingers, and nobody cares!

 How to make Instant Pot Wings (that melt in your mouth and fall right off the bone!)
 Step-by-Step: